 TRANSFER TO ANOTHER J PROGRAM

-- J-1 scholars who plan to transfer to another institution must inform IPO of their intent to do so prior to transferring so that this can be properly noted in the SEVIS system.
-They need to pick up and complete the transfer out form from IPO.
+- J-1 scholars who plan to transfer to another institution must inform IES of their intent to do so prior to transferring so that this can be properly noted in the SEVIS system.
+They need to pick up and complete the transfer out form from IES.
 Under the SEVIS system, the current J program and the transferring J program will work together to complete the transfer process.